ShohelAlMahmudDev/RAGBot/README.md

 # RAGBot: Personalized AI Chatbot

 RAGBot is an innovative AI chatbot designed to simulate a Software Engineer’s Profile.
-By utilizing profile data, RAGBot provides personalized, technical, and career-focused advice.
+By utilizing profile data, RAGBot provides personalized, technical, and career-focused Information.
 The chatbot leverages advanced natural language processing techniques combined with retrieval-augmented generation to generate context-aware responses.

 ## Table of Contents
 - [Overview](#overview)